haifeng2013/rollup-plugin-bundle-html/README.md

 - inline: Optional.
 The files content will be directly inlined into the html.
 - minifyCss: Optional.
 This options apply only if inline options is set to true, and if css files are present in the bundle directory. the css will be minified with "clean-css" before being appended to the `<head>` of the document.
+- clean: Optional. indicate if the .js bundle should be removed at the end. (.map will not be removed);
+- scriptType: The value to set for the type attribute of the written script tags (text/javascript, module ...).
 - externals: Optional. a list of files which will be insert into the resule html.
 The file should be a valid url.
   - externals.__file__: file path.